elugens/hello-javascript/docs/additional-questions/regular-expressions/capturing-groups-in-regex.md

 <details>
   <summary><strong>View Answer:</strong></summary>
   <div>
-  <div><strong>Interview Response:</strong> Parentheses get numbered from left to right.
-The search engine memorizes the content matched by each of them and allows to get it in the result.
-They get indexed in an array structure in the order they matched.
+  <div><strong>Interview Response:</strong> The regular expression numbers the parentheses from left to right.
+The engine memorizes the content matched by each and allows it to return the result.
+The RegExp engine indexes them in an array structure and the order they are matched.
 The method str.match(regexp), if regexp has no flag g, looks for the first match and returns it as an array.
     </div><br />
   <div><strong className="codeExample">Code Example:</strong><br /><br />